dashcommerce/dashcommerce-3/ReadMe.txt

 In order to run  dashCommerce, you will need the following installed on your server / computer:

 Windows 7
-Internet Information Service (IIS)
+Internet Information Service 7.5 (IIS 7.5)
-Microsoft .NET Framework 4.5
+Microsoft .NET Framework 4.0
 SQL Server 2005 Express Edition or higher

 If you are going to develop with dashCommerce, then you will also need Microsoft Visual Studio 2011.